allanvb/laravel-semysms/README.md

 SemySMS::cancelSMS();
 ```

-This method will cancel all messages which was not sent to your devices.
+This method will cancel all SMS which was not sent to your default device.

-You can request canceling for specific device by passing `device_id`, or specific message by adding `sms_id` to array.
+You can request canceling of all SMS for specific device by passing `device_id`, or specific message by passing `sms_id` to array.

 ## Events